 Medical Dictionary for Regulatory Activities (MedDRA)

 VCU has obtained MedDRA for investigators to use as a medical dictionary for their clinical trials.
 MedDRA’s goal is to provide a single standardized international medical terminology available which can be used to help evaluate data pertaining to medical products for human use.
 MedDRA aids in removing the need to convert data from one terminology to another to prevent the loss of data, improving the quality of data, providing consistency in terminology used and facilitating the exchange of data.
 VCU holds an institutional license that allows VCU investigators to utilize MedDRA for their studies.
-To obtain access, please reach out to VCU’s FDA program manager at email@example.com.
+To obtain access, please reach out to VCU’s regulatory affairs program at email@example.com.